coreybutler/site-tm/pages/Announcement.md

 ##**ANNOUNCEMENT**##

 Move Your Axis and private dance instruction need to stay on hold until further notice.
-It is entirely possible that this will become permanent at this point.
+At this point, it is entirely possible that this will become permanent.

 For those of you who were unaware, I was hit by a truck last summer while I was out running and sustained head to toe injuries.
 After taking a financial break, I am back to visiting with my doctors again.